Here East, London, September 2025

 When a change is made to the main branch the action runs through the specified stages.
 Here a previous run is shown in the app repo’s GitHub Actions tab:

-The app is then visible on Google Play on the internal testing track.
+The latest version of the app is then visible on Google Play on the internal testing track.

 Previous cloud posts: